ontoinsights/deep_narrative_analysis/README.md

 Other components that must be installed or set up are:

 * spaCy language model
-  * Accomplished by executing "python3 -m spacy download en_core_web_trf"
+  * Accomplished by executing "python3 -m spacy download en_core_web_lg"
 * Stardog Cloud
   * The database, "dna", should be created and the files from the DNA _ontologies_ directory uploaded to it's default graph
     * Do not load any of the files in the ontologies_ sub-directories.
 They are provided for reference.